crosstheages/public-data/patch-notes.md

   - Game window will now be put in foreground if you are in the queue and are matched.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.15.5306

+`2023-06-22 14:00 UTC`

+### Fixes

+- UI
+  - Fixed a few missing assets resulting in white squares.
+  - Fixed a few issues in the tutorial.
+  - Fixed a few issues in the affix ban window.
+  - Added missing localization for Japan.

 ## 0.15.5281 Hotfix #1